 If any member of the campus community becomes aware of a significant emergency or dangerous situation on campus or in the residential halls, that individual must report it to the Campus Safety Office (864-587-4003) and/or Spartanburg County Communication Services (911) as soon as possible and without delay.
 Campus Safety personnel will confirm the emergency with the appropriate sources.
-Once confirmed, the Campus Safety Office will draft the emergency response and if possible, coordinate with the Dean of Community Wellness and Vice President of Marketing and initiate the alert.
-The content of the emergency alert and the segment of the campus community to receive the alert will be determined by the Chief of Campus Safety or his/her designee and if possible, the Dean of Community Wellness and the Vice President of Marketing.
-Individuals authorized to send the approved emergency alert text message and email include the Chief of Campus Safety and his/her designee, the Dean of Community Wellness, and the Vice President of Marketing.
+Once confirmed, the Campus Safety Office will draft the emergency response and if possible, coordinate with the Dean of Students and Vice President of Marketing and initiate the alert.
+The content of the emergency alert and the segment of the campus community to receive the alert will be determined by the Chief of Campus Safety or his/her designee and if possible, the Dean of Students and the Vice President of Marketing.
+Individuals authorized to send the approved emergency alert text message and email include the Chief of Campus Safety and his/her designee, the Dean of Students, Vice President for Student & Professional Development and the Vice President of Marketing.

-As part of the emergency confirmation process, Campus Safety will determine if the emergency needs to be reported to the Spartanburg County Sheriff's Office.
+As part of the emergency confirmation process, Campus Safety will determine if the emergency needs to be reported to the Spartanburg County Sheriff's Office or the neighboring community.
 If there is a significant emergency that warrants the assistance of the Spartanburg County Sheriff's Office, Campus Safety will contact the Sheriff's Office and request assistance without delay.

-Spartanburg Methodist College also requests that the Spartanburg County Sheriff's Office communicate with Campus Safety regarding any community emergencies or crimes that could impact the campus community.
+Spartanburg Methodist College also requests that the Spartanburg County Sheriff's Office and the Spartanburg City Police Department communicate with Campus Safety regarding any community emergencies or crimes that could impact the campus community.

-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the President or his designee may also post a notice on the Spartanburg Methodist College website.
+Depending on the circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the President or his designee may also post a notice on the Spartanburg Methodist College website.
 If there is a more immediate notification needed, a copy of the notice can be posted in each residence hall and/or campus building.
 A complete "Campus Crime Alert" may be sent later via email explaining the incident in detail.
 The Vice President for Marketing will notify the media and other outlets if warranted.